StepanMelnik/SpringMicroservices/README.md

 Kubernetes works with service discovery and load balancing on its own.
 It means we should migrate the project to k8s cluster to get the project working.

 There is a few solutions to do it:
-  * disable Ribbon load balancer and move Eureka service to manage external access to the service in a cluster by load balancing
+  * disable Ribbon load balancer and move Eureka service to k8s Ingress controller to manage external access to the service in a cluster by load balancing
   * use Spring Cloud Kubernetes integration

 But this is out of scope of the project.